leanlanL/LDL-Semisupervised-Medical-Segmentation/README.md

 **Learning with Local Difficulty Awareness for Semi-Supervised Medical Image Segmentation**

 The full source code will be released after manuscript acceptance.
-This repository currently provides dataset access instructions and code availability information.

 ## Overview